bitsnbytes7c8/tinder-detective/README.md

+Temporarily hosting this site <a href=http://bitsnbytes.pythonanywhere.com"> here </a>.

 # tinder-detective
 Stalk your friends on Tinder.
 Don't actually do that.
 It's just a description of what this code does.